solana-labs/solana/book/src/terminology.md

 ## light client

 A type of [client](terminology.md#client) that can verify it's pointing to a valid [cluster](terminology.md#cluster).
 It performs more ledger verification than a [thin client](terminology.md#thin-client) and less than a [validator](terminology.md#validator).

+## loader

+A [program](terminology.md#program) with the ability to interpret the binary encoding of other on-chain programs.

 ## lockout